parallaxinc/propgcc/README.txt

 To build under Linux, execute the following commands (starting in this directory, which I assume is named "propgcc" on your system):

-(1) mkdir -p ../build/binutils
+(1) mkdir -p ../build
-(2) cd ../build/binutils
+(2) cd ../build
-(3) ../../propgcc/binutils/configure --target=propeller-elf
+(3) ../propgcc/binutils/configure --target=propeller-elf --prefix=/usr/local/propeller --disable-nls
-(4) make
+(4) make all

-This will start building binutils.
-It will fail when it gets to things we haven't gotten finished yet (the disassembler, linker, and/or gas).
+This will build binutils.

+To install it in /usr/local/propeller (make sure that directory exists on your system and is writable first!) do:

+(5) make install

 ------------------------ gcc build ---------------------------------
 To build under Linux, execute the following commands (starting in this